-This environmental assessment (EA) has been prepared to disclose and analyze the potential environmental consequences from leasing parcels located in the Billings Field Office (BiFO), to be included as part of a competitive oil and gas lease sale tentatively scheduled to occur October 21, 2014.
+This environmental assessment (EA) has been prepared to disclose and analyze the potential environmental consequences from leasing parcels located in the Billings Field Office (BiFO), to be included as part of a competitive oil and gas lease sale tentatively scheduled to occur October 22, 2014.

-The analysis area includes the area surrounding the 10 five parcels being considered for leasing in Yellowstone County (Figure 5).
+The analysis area includes the area surrounding the 10 nominated parcels in Yellowstone County (Figure 5).